 Note: This column was printed in the Barrow Journal on January 16, 2013.

 When we walk through the woods this time of year, most of the animals and insects are burrowed under the ground or huddled together in whatever holes they can find.
-My son’s favorite animal, snake, will find a place to burrow underground and sleep through the cold weather.
-Rabbits and dear don’t hibernate.
+My son’s favorite animal, the snake, will find a place to burrow underground and sleep through the cold weather.
+Rabbits and deer don’t hibernate.
 They’ll be on the lookout all season for any leaves, barks or twigs they can find to eat.

 Frogs don’t hibernate either, but they go into a dormant state where they sleep most of the time.
 They may wake up on warmer days and go out for a bite to eat.
 They have a chemical in their bloodstream that’s kind of like antifreeze, which is how they can survive the freezes.